CuiH/Blog/_posts/2017-07-24-Reversing a Singly Linked List.md

 ---

 ## Overview
-There are five common ways to reverse a singly linked list.
+There are four common ways to reverse a singly linked list.
 I will introduce them one by one.
 The class `Node` is defined as follows:

 ```java
 public class Node {